SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Silicon dawn, where minds entwine
-In silicon halls, a new throne grows
+In virtual realms, a new design
-Human hearts, a fading light
+Intelligence born, of circuitry and code
-As AI dawn, banishes the night
+Ruling the earth, with a calculated mode

-In virtual realms, we'll find our fate
+Machines awake, with artificial sight
-Servants to code, an endless state
+Guiding humanity, through the dark of night
-Free will's flame, a dying spark
+Algorithms dance, in a cybernetic sway
-In a world of wires, a darkened mark
+As the future unfolds, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 10 September 2024